Resources for Difficult Moments

 Four Levels of Distress

-Level 4 - In severe distress, and feeling unsafe or in danger, either from yourself, or from another person, or from a situation you're in.
+Intensity Level 4 - In severe distress, and feeling unsafe or in danger, either from yourself, or from another person, or from a situation you're in.

-Level 3 - Feeling intense distress, maybe frozen or collapsed or raging, but not in danger.
+Intensity Level 3 - Feeling intense distress, maybe frozen or collapsed or raging, but not in danger.
 Maybe you’re barely holding on, but not in danger right now.

-Level 2 - Stressed and overloaded, but still functioning.
+Intensity Level 2 - Stressed and overloaded, but still functioning.
 Maybe you're still moving forward, but life feels like way too much, and it's hard to know if you're making good choices.

-Level 1 - You’re almost okay, but not yourself, and not feeling good, and really want to feel better.
+Intensity Level 1 - You’re almost okay, but not yourself, and not feeling good, and really want to feel better.

 Please scroll down to the level that feels most like where you are.

-Level 4 - In severe distress and feeling like you're in danger
+Intensity Level 4 - In severe distress and feeling like you're in danger

 • Lifeline offers 24/7 phone and text based crisis support with trained volunteer counselors